 Mediation Information and Assessment Meetings

 MIAM stands for Mediation Information and Assessment Meeting.
-It is the first meeting between the family mediator and the separating couple.
-This meeting will assess whether family mediation is suitable, and provide the clients with further information on the mediation process, helping them to prepare for joint mediation sessions.
+MIAMs are the first meeting between the family mediator and the separating couple.
+This meeting will assess whether family mediation is suitable and provide the clients with further information on the mediation process, helping them to prepare for joint mediation sessions.

 - Assess whether the family mediation process is right for you